A full cottage garden bed costs about the same as dinner out. Ten packets of seed, some compost, and a free afternoon. That is the whole investment.

 Edge (ground cover):

-- Sweet Alyssum ‘Carpet of Snow’ along the entire front edge, scattered thickly
+- Sweet Alyssum ‘Tiny Tim’ along the entire front edge, scattered thickly

-- Sweet William ‘Double Mix’ at each corner
+- Sweet William ‘Double Blend’ at each corner

 This gives you continuous color from June through first frost.
 The sunflowers and larkspur provide vertical structure.
 Zinnias fill the middle with big, cutting-friendly blooms.
-Alyssum softens every edge and attracts beneficial insects.
+Alyssum attracts beneficial insects and knits everything together.

 Planting Timeline by Zone